 Almost all documents related to concentration camps are perpetrator documents.
 This means that they were created by and used by National Socialists in concentration camp administrations.
 Most notably, the information given on the physical characteristics of the inmates or on the reasons for their imprisonment is racist and degrading.
 So the information in the documents must be viewed extremely critically.
 You must be aware of this when you work with them.
 The e-Guide can help you to understand the documents in their context.
 It contains simple and interactive explanatory information on all the common types of document: who created the documents and why, what information do the documents contain and what is important to consider when dealing with the documents.
 You can find the e-Guide here.

 Every member state of the International Committee of the Arolsen Archives has the right to hold a copy of our complete digital holdings and can make this copy accessible.
 This means that research cannot only be carried out in Bad Arolsen, but also abroad.
-The copies are updated annually.
-Researchers, relatives of the victims of Nazi persecution and other interested parties can view copies of the database in the following institutions:
+The copies are updated on an annual basis and are held by the following institutions:

 - Belgium: Archives de l’État en Belgique, Brussels

 - Luxemburg: Ministère d’État/Présidence du Gouvernement – Service de la Mémoire de la Deuxième Guerre Mondiale, Luxemburg